There is a persistent myth that suggests drinking pure whisky may dangerous.

 Whisky has some anti-cancer properties

-During the ageing process, Scotch whisky obtains high levels of ellagic acid, an antioxidant that is also found in wine.
+During the aging process, Scotch whisky obtains high levels of ellagic acid, an antioxidant that is also found in wine.

-It has the capacity to neutralise rogue cells within the body, reducing your risk of cancer.
+It has the capacity to neutralize rogue cells within the body, reducing your risk of cancer.